 Over the last six years, VRCT funds have enabled interest free loans of Rs 30,000 (£350) to selected farmers in six farmers’ clubs to buy cows for milking, which substantially increases their income.
 Any surplus income can be used to fund other agricultural activities or for purchasing new cows.

 Each club consists of 15-20 members.
 The farmers repay the loan in easy instalments; 20% of the repayment goes to the elderly welfare centres and the remaining amount enables additional farmers in each club to buy cows for milking.
 The self-help group women who run the elderly centres receiving a valuable income.

 The interest free nature and the ease of repayment of the loan have considerably reduced the financial burden on the farmers, who are very poor and many have large families to support.
 The scheme is recognised by the government which means the farmers are eligible for grants and other support e.g. fodder subsidy, equipment loans, irrigation funding.

-If you would like to make a donation, the cost of a cow is £300.
-RUHSA hope to start two new clubs in 2016, each with five cows.
+If you would like to make a donation, the cost of a cow is £350.
+RUHSA hope to start two new clubs in 2019, each with five cows.